joonmoon6409/MacroEnergy-ESAG.jl/ExampleSystems_Bioenergy/bioenergy_system Brazil_5regional_monthly/readme.md

-# 1 zone, Complete Bioenergy System example
+# 5 Regional Zone with Monthly Time-Step Basis, Complete Bioenergy System Example

-This is a simple example of a single zone with entire Bioenergy System and all of its pathways, including a selection of manures, crops, and residues.
-It is intended to demonstrate a comprehensive bioenergy model for Brazil.
-More details will be added in the future.
+This example presents a single zone encompassing the entire Bioenergy System and all its pathways, including selected manures, crops, and residues.
+It is designed to demonstrate a comprehensive bioenergy model for Brazil, incorporating the harvest seasonality of sugarcane, corn, and soybean.
+Additional details will be provided in future updates.